 Yes, you can paint a bathtub and dramatically improve its appearance.
 But it's a different kind of painting with an all-new set of rules, from preparation and cleaning to materials, safety, and the painting process.

 Sometimes called bathtub reglazing, when it's done professionally the process is closer to automotive painting than it is to painting your walls or ceiling.
-Do-it-yourself bathtub painting is an abridged form of the professional process.
+Do-it-yourself bathtub painting is an abridged form of the professional process, though experts agree that you'll get the best results by hiring a professional reglazer to do the job.

 Professional Tub Painting